vjlab/resources/tutorial-m3.md

 Where 1234 is your job ID.
 It usually takes a second to submit your script to the queueing manager.
 To view all jobs currently being run:

-`$ squeue`
+`squeue`

-All the output will be given in the form of an output file that's automatically created in your M3 folder, named something like `slurm-<job ID>.out`.
+An output file named something like `slurm-<job ID>.out` containing all the relevant output will be automatically created in your M3 folder.
 To view this file, use the `nano` command:

 `nano slurm-1234.out`